I. Introduction

 i.
 Innovation in emerging application fields

 ii.
-Pioneering in the fields of manufacturing process, design, and application of new materials
+Innovations and developments in the manufacturing process, design, and application of new materials

 VI.
 Awards